CLOSE X

 Cafe on Piazza Riforma

 Looking out on the tranquil lake, I was mesmerized.
-Everything was so quiet, with only swans and occasional fishermen sliding effortlessly across the water.
+Everything was quiet, with only swans and occasional fishermen sliding effortlessly across the water.

 Seeing a little city tourist office across the street broke my trance.
 I crossed over since I had decided to visit Lugano at the last minute, lacked a map, and knew little about the city.
 I left after just a few minutes, surprised about the little information they had on hand.
 The only thing they could provide in English about things to do in Lugano was one large brochure.